 MARVIS A. RICHARDSON ENDOWED FELLOWSHIP FUND

-The Marvis A. Richardson Endowed Fellowhip Fund in Microbiology & Molecular Genetics is a supplemental graduate fellowship fund with special emphasis on students - especially women - with interests in immunology.
+- The Marvis A. Richardson Endowed Fellowhip Fund in Microbiology & Molecular Genetics is a supplemental graduate fellowship fund with a special emphasis on students, particularly women, with interests in immunology.
 Dr. Richardson, who retired in 1972, is an Emeritus Professor in the department.

 RONALD M. AND SHARON ROGOWSKI FELLOWSHIP